The best way to get rid of thistles is by uprooting the plants completely, or using a herbicide that contains glyphosate.

 Thistles can be difficult to remove from lawns, but with the right approach, you can get rid of them without killing all your grass.

-The best way to do this is by using herbicides, stand-up weeders, and plastic sheets to kill existing thistles.
-Then prevent future outbreaks by keeping your grass healthy with fertilizer and aeration.
+Make sure to be proactive to prevent future outbreaks by keeping your grass healthy with fertilizer and aeration.